EKuki/Mini-R-course/content/courses/new_r_and_sna/Chunk5.md

     weight: 9
 ---

-## Packages and Libraries
+## **Packages and Libraries**

 A **package** is a compilation of functions, data and documentation.
 They only need to be installed *once* (although you will have to reinstall everytime you update R/RStudio).
 You will need to have internet connection to download packages, as R downloads its packages from the web.

-R comes with a standard set of packages which libraries don’t need to be called (base R).

 A **library** is a directory where packages are stored.
 Libraries need to be "called" (typed in the script or console) at each R session (before using the functions it contains).

+R comes with a standard set of packages which libraries don’t need to be called (base R).

 I see packages as toolboxes.
-You buy it in the store (you download it (for free!) from the web), and then you keep it on a self at home.
+You buy the toolbox in the store (you download it (for free!) from the web), and then you keep it on a self at home.
 When you want to use its tools (funtions), you need to grab that toolbox and open it (aka, you need to "call"" the library).

 In summary, first time you want to use a package, you'll need to install it, and then call the library.
 Next time you open Rstudio, you will only need to call the library, as you already installed the package (you won't need to download it again).